ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

  module load apps/plink/1.90
 ```

+TODO: wolves have 39 pairs of chromosomes
 ```sh
 plink --vcf wolf.vcf --allow-extra-chr  --chr-set 39 --make-bed --out wolf
 ```

-TODO: wolves have 39 pairs of chromosomes
+You should see an output similar to this:

 ```console
 PLINK v1.90b6.18 64-bit (16 Jun 2020)          www.cog-genomics.org/plink/1.9/